 This week at SCOTUS: I’m not aware of any military justice developments at the Supreme Court, where I’m tracking six cases:

-This week at the CGCCA: The Coast Guard CCA’s oral argument schedule shows no scheduled oral arguments at the CCA.
+This week at the CGCCA: The Coast Guard CCA’s website shows no scheduled oral arguments.

 This week at the NMCCA: The Navy-Marine Corps CCA will hear oral argument in one case this week, on Thursday, October 3, 2019, at 10:00 a.m.:

 Case Summary: A general court-martial consisting of members with enlisted representation convicted Appellant, contrary to his pleas, of one specification of forcible rape, in violation of Article 120(a)(1), UCMJ (10 U.S.C. § 920 (2012)), two specifications of sexual assault, in violation of Article 120(b)(1)(B), UCMJ (10 U.S.C. § 920), and one specification of rape, in violation of Article 120(a)(5), UCMJ (10 U.S.C. § 920).
 The members sentenced Appellant to 25 years’ confinement, reduction to paygrade E-1, total forfeitures, and a dishonorable discharge.
 The Convening Authority approved the sentence as adjudged